 - Health Events monitor the health of your Collectors and Sources.
 See how to Search Health Events.

-- Archive allows you to forward log data from Installed Collectors to AWS S3 buckets to collect at a later time.
-See how to Search ingested Archive data).
+- Archive allows you to forward log data from Installed Collectors to Amazon S3 buckets to collect at a later time.
+See how to Search ingested Archive data.

 - Audit and Event Audit provide information on the internal events that occur in Sumo Logic.
 See how to search the Audit and Audit Event Index.